Arindam-1991/Scale-invariant-Batch-adaptive-Residual-learning/README.md

 # Scale-invariant Batch-Adaptive Residual Learning for Person re-id
-This Repository contains the Source Code for "Scale-Invariant Batch-Adaptive Residual Learning for Person Re-identification".
-Please consider citing our [work](https://www.sciencedirect.com/science/article/pii/S0167865519303526) if you find the code useful.
+This Repository contains the Source Code for "[Scale-Invariant Batch-Adaptive Residual Learning for Person Re-identification](https://www.sciencedirect.com/science/article/pii/S0167865519303526)".
+Please consider citing our if you find the code useful.

 ### Citations
     @article{sikdar2020scale,